 China's banking sector is expected to see bad loans increase further in the next three to five years and the real estate sector is likely to see non-performing loans rise significantly, according to a report based on a survey by China Orient Asset management Co.
 Ltd., the country's third largest distressed-debt manager.

-According to the report, nearly half of the respondents said Chinese banks will see the size of non-performing loans (NPL) to gradually rise in the next 3 - 5 years and more than 44 per cent of the respondents believe that the NPL ratio . . .
+According to the report, nearly half of the respondents said Chinese banks will see the size of non-performing loans (NPL) to gradually rise . . .

 Already have an account?
 Sign In